Danish Culture

 Danish Coasts

 Bornholm is one of the most popular Danish ports as it gives visitors an insight into rustic island life.
-Sitting in the Baltic Sea, it is the country’s most eastern spot and retains a historical charm with its wooden houses and withering lighthouses.
+It is the country’s most eastern spot and retains a historical charm with its wooden houses and withering lighthouses.
 The nearby cliffs of Bokul have views that stretch across the little houses right out to Gudhjem harbour and beyond.

 Bright blue waters lap against the craggy rocks before the Dueodde shoreline gives way to lush greenery.
 Further inland the Almindingen forests call out to explorers, while the ancient site of Rispebjerg Has bears the remains of sun temples and remnants from the Iron Age.